coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 more or less time.

-The ranger can also use this ability to influence a magical beast with an Intelligence score of 1 or 2, but he takes a --4 penalty on the check.
+The ranger can also use this ability to influence a magical beast with an Intelligence score of 1 or 2, but he takes a –4 penalty on the check.

 **Combat Style (Ex):** At 2nd level, a ranger must select one of two combat styles to pursue: archery or two-weapon combat.
-This choice affects the character's class features but does not restrict his selection of feats or special abilities in any way.
+This choice affects the character’s class features but does not restrict his selection of feats or special abilities in any way.

 If the ranger selects archery, he is treated as having the Rapid Shot